 Louise was born in Brooklyn and, with her songwriting parents, migrated west to be raised in LA’s Laurel Canyon during an exciting time in music history.
 As a child, she was immersed in the halcyon days of the emergence of singer-songwriters’ explosion into pop culture.

 Goffin is a writer, multi-instrumentalist, producer, and artist.
 She released her debut album Kid Blue on a major label (Elektra-Asylum) when she was 19, and has gone on to release eight albums on both majors and her own independent Majority of One.

-Her latest single, "All These Hellos (ft.
-Billy Harvey)," was released in April 2018.
+Her latest single, "Is It Too Late To Hold On Tight," was released in April 2018.
 Her previous record was The Essential Louise Goffin Vol 1 - released in 2016.
 Louise both wrote songs for and produced an album for Carole King (on Concord) that was Grammy Nominated in 2011.

 She has released the songs "New Year’s Day (ft.
 Billy Valentine)," "Let Me In Again," "A Fine Surprise, "Revenge (ft.
 Skylar Gudasz)," and "Bird of Paradise" as digital singles in 2017-2018.